elmloko/Kosmos/wp-content/plugins/astra-sites/readme.txt

 8. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v3.4.6 - 17-November-2023
+- Improvement: Added a filter to remove the page builder selection screen and automatically select the Block Editor.
+- Improvement: Ability to remove Elementor as a Page Builder from the selection list.
+- Fix: Prevented CartFlows plugin redirection when import is in progress.
+- Fix: Handled usage of deprecated  function get_page_by_title

+v3.4.5 - 02-November-2023
+- Improvement: Added extra checks for filesystem permission during template import.
+- Improvement: Display a notice if filesystem permissions are insufficient.
+- Fix: On the welcome screen, the "Getting Started" button link now respects sub-folder WordPress installations.
+- Fix: Corrected an issue where uploaded retina images were not displayed after importing.

+v3.4.4 - 02-October-2023
+- Fix: Fixed an issue where the Free Images feature was missing in the Premium Starter Templates plugin.

+v3.4.3 - 26-September-2023
+- Fix: Fixed a fatal error issue with widgets import in the process.

+v3.4.2 - 20-September-2023
+- Fix: Plugin causes redirect URL related warnings with WP CLI plugin activate command.

+v3.4.1 - 13-September-2023
+- Improvement: Improved the Starter Template Modal for users using Elementor in Dark Mode.
+- Fix: Addressed broken links and alignment issues in the welcome banner, especially on different resolutions.
+- Fix: Fixed the issue of displaying HTML Markup in the notice when a block is not found in Elementor.

+v3.4.0 - 11-August-2023
+- New: Added SureCart variation for every eCommerce based template.
+- Fix: Resolved an issue where the import progress percentage would overflow the limit.

+v3.3.0 - 02-August-2023
+- New: Added compatibility to FSE based Spectra One theme.
+- Improvement: Added Plugin Name in a few admin notices in order to make it better readable and understandable.
+- Improvement: Improved code to match the WordPress coding standards.
+- Improvement: Optimised the onboarding screens for streamlined experience.
+- Fix: Fixed an issue with the import process sequence to avoid overflow in the progress percent.

 v3.2.6 - 16-June-2023
 - Fix: An issue that occurred as a regression from v3.2.4, where CartFlows flows were not being imported.